juand-r/naacl-2019-notes/README.md

 - (Could not attend) Frowning Frodo, Wincing Leia, and a Seriously Great Friendship: Learning to Classify Emotional Relationships of Fictional Characters
 - (Poster) PAWS: Paraphrase Adversaries from Word Scrambling

+### Oral

+- (Could not attend) Mutual Information Maximization for Simple and Accurate Part-Of-Speech Induction.
+Karl Stratos